ZhiQiu976/ZhiQiu976.github.io/_posts/2020-09-08-Euler-markdown.md

         - firstly we try only using the first denomination to achieve the amount of `[1, 2, ... , total]` and record the **number of ways**
         - then add another denomination, we record the **number of ways** of using only these two denominations to achieve `[1, 2, ... , total]`
             - ![Crepe](/assets/img/Screenshot-1.png)
+            - the idea behind the above equation is that if you already have n ways to achieve amount j, the after including a denomination i, you still have n ways to achieve amount j + i

 <br />
 **Codes Glimpse**: